Katherine Schwarzenegger

 Katherine Eunice Schwarzenegger Pratt (born December 13, 1989) is an American author.

 Early life and family

 Schwarzenegger is the eldest child of Austrian-born American bodybuilder-turned actor and politician, Arnold Schwarzenegger, and American journalist and author, Maria Shriver.
-She is of Irish and German descent through her maternal grandparents, Eunice and Sargent Shriver.
+In addition to Austrian, she is of Irish and German descent through her maternal grandparents, Eunice and Sargent Shriver.
 She has a younger sister, Christina, two younger brothers, Patrick and Christopher, and a half-brother, Joseph Baena, through her father.

 She graduated from University of Southern California in 2012.